 – your pets scratch their fur continuously

-– you notice small blood stains on the bedding and carpets (they are flea excrement)
+– you notice small blood stains on the bedding and carpets (it is flea excrement)

 – you notice small red bumps on the body, similar with mosquitoes bites